imankulov/pickle-compat/README.md

 UnicodeDecodeError: 'ascii' codec can't decode byte 0xe4 in position 1: ordinal not in range(128)
 ```

-Let's follow the rabbit to learn a bit more about the pickle, just enough to make it work for Python2 and Python3.
+Let's follow the rabbit to learn a bit more about the pickle, just enough to make it work for Python 2 and Python 3.
 At this point, I'm not sure how to make a smooth transition from where you are to where I wanted us to be, so I start throwing random facts at you in the hope that they build a more or less consistent picture in your head.

 ## Protocol versions